akgrenier/575-haiku-commit/readme.md

 1. Stage your changes in git
 2. Look for the haiku button in the Source Control panel title bar
 3. Click it to generate a haiku

+### Multiple Options (Samples)

+If you set `haikuCommit.samples` to a value greater than 1 (max 5), the extension will generate multiple haikus and present a selection list.
+Pick your favorite and it will be placed in the SCM input box.

 ## Example Haikus